BenBalogh98/planetHopper/README.md

 npx tsc
 node dist/main.js

+npx tsc - translate
+use hopper to start the game in ./dist

 use 'npm run watch' to run the TS code and get changes immediately. npx hopper to run the game.